 Deploying the trillions needed to address global climate adaptation and mitigation requires more than just shifting investments.
-It requires novel ways to attract and deploy those investments.
+It requires novel ways to attract and deploy those investments with financial innovation.

 Existing decentralized renewable energy business models fail to address prevailing barriers in the sector, ranging from policy barriers, limited access to finance, and high investment risks, discouraging private investments.

 This brief, which is part of CPI’s work on tracking global climate finance flows, proposes a preliminary methodological approach and analytical framework to measure the nature and speed of shifts in private capital in response to climate change.